RNBindu/Fraud-Detection/README.md

 Additionally, our outlier detection efforts revealed a mix of precision and recall challenges among various methodologies employed.
 Ensemble techniques effectively addressed class imbalance issues, while neural network models showcased promising potential.

-The application of pre-trained models, like BERT, for fraud detection demonstrated promising results, emphasizing the potential of leveraging sophisticated pre-existing models.

 These findings underscore the significance of fraud detection and highlight the critical role diverse methodologies play in addressing fraudulent activities within complex and imbalanced datasets.